williamjking/FedMedCo/docs/README.md

-# Agile Delivery Services (ADS 1) FedMedCo

-Provides a responsive human centered design interface that enables both novice and experienced users to search the openFDA data to identify critical drug information and display results across multiple devices.
+# Supporting Documentation

+This directory contains supplementary resources used in the documentation of the application.

-## Design Documents
+## Architecture Diagrams

 ![alt text](architecture.png "Architecture")

-* Architecture Diagrams
-* Use Cases
+## Use Cases

-* Personas
+## Personas

-* Screen Mockups
+## Screen Mockups

 ## Monitoring